-In possibly the vaguest definition of anything ever, Supreme Court Justice Potter Stewart wrote in his opinion on the case of “Jacobellis v Ohio” that while he was unable to define exactly what would make a movie obscene and therefore not protected under the First Amendment, “I know it when I see it”―summing up his vague opinion.
-This shoulder-shrugging definition has kept lawyers in business and artists pushing the sides of an envelope nobody knows the exact dimensions of for nearly 50 years.
+In possibly the vaguest definition of anything ever, Supreme Court Justice Potter Stewart wrote in his opinion on the case of “Jacobellis v Ohio.”
+He was unable to define what would make a movie obscene and not protected under the First Amendment.
+He wrote: “I know it when I see it”―summing up his vague opinion.
+This shoulder-shrugging definition’s kept lawyers and artists pushing the limits.
+Nobody knows the exact dimensions of for nearly 50 years.
 Mise-en-scène is similarly undefined.

-Likewise, and only a few years later (perhaps there was something in the air), film studies professor Brian Henderson said in his essay, “The Long Take,” that mise-en-scène is “cinema’s grand undefined term.”
-He begins by listing directors who are masters at it, including Murnau and Orson Welles, but then goes on to say “one does not lightly venture a definition of mise-en-scène… of which each person, when examined, reveals a different sense and meaning….”
+Likewise, only a few years later, film studies professor Brian Henderson said in his essay, “The Long Take,” that mise-en-scène is “cinema’s grand undefined term.”
+He begins by listing directors who are masters at it.
+He included masters like Murnau and Orson Welles.
+However he went on to write “one does not lightly venture a definition of mise-en-scène… of which each person, when examined, reveals a different sense and meaning….”

-Technically — and literally — mise-en-scène means “placing on stage” and refers, in its most blunt form, to the things that movies have in common with plays: props, lighting, wardrobe, blocking — that is, where the actors go and when they go there — and the number of layers in the scene (foreground, middle ground, background plus possibly other things in betwixt).
-It also includes a few things that stage plays don’t really have because movies have moveable cameras to represent the otherwise fixed audience of a play, which is to say the aspect ratio of the frame, the camera angles, focus, lens focal length and any color treatments to the film or video.
-You may notice while watching “Game of Thrones” on HBO that everything at Castle Black looks very blue, including the snow and the people.
+It also includes a few things that stage plays don’t really have.
+For instance, movies have moveable cameras to represent the otherwise fixed audience of a play.
+That is to say the aspect ratio of the frame, the camera angles, focus, lens focal length and any color treatments to the film or video.
+You may notice while watching “Game of Thrones” on HBO that everything at Castle Black looks very blue.
+That includes the snow and the people.
 This is part of the mise-en-scène.

-But, also like a play, critic Brian Henderson adds that mise-en-scène “requires the duration of the long take” — that once you add a cut you’ve jangled the mise-en-scène, reshuffled the deck, he wants things to be given time, he’s a fan of 10-minute continuous shots.
+But, also like a play, critic Brian Henderson adds that mise-en-scène “requires the duration of the long take.”
+Once you add a cut you’ve jangled the mise-en-scène; reshuffled the deck.
+Henderson wants things to be given time.
+He’s a fan of 10-minute continuous shots.

 Stanley Kubrick was a master of beautiful mise-en-scène and he loved long takes.
 One place where this is particularly apparent is the penultimate scene in “2001: A Space Odyssey” where astronaut Dave Bowman lives out his life in a mysterious glowing room, watched over by the monolith.
 The furniture, the colors, the light, the placement of objects, the symmetry and the asymmetry are all done to create a particular beauty, replace one chair with a yard sale discovery and the whole frame is hit with a hammer and knocked askew.